tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-33.png?mtime=1302147664"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-33.png?mtime=1302147664" width="594" height="117" /></a>
 </div>

-We’ve now set the snapshots and have them ready for download.
+We've now set the snapshots and have them ready for download.

 In the next post we will talk about applying these snapshots, and some settings required on the subscriber.